compusciencing/compusciencing.github.io/_posts/2018-12-13-arms-final-report.md

 The first and most important decision that was made about the design of ARMS was how we would like to write and parse it.
 It was initially decided that we were going to write our own syntax and parser so we could have maximum control over the syntax.
 Although, it was quickly found that writing a syntax, parser, and creating functionality all in one semester was not realistic.

-It was decided that having a working proof-of-concept was the highest priority to pursue first, so we decided to not write an original language and use an existing one that is well defined and supported.
+It was decided that having a working proof-of-concept was the highest priority to pursue first, so we decided to not write an original language but instead use an existing one that is well defined and supported.
 After some research, it was decided that TOML was the language that would support our needs and be the fasted to get started with.

 The key functionality that made TOML attractive was the concept of an 'Array of Tables' which provides us with syntax like this:

 ```
+#TOML
 [[sphere]]
 name = "wheel1"
 radius = 0.5